Rogreis/UbStudyHelpMAUI/help/settings.md

 1.  **Left Translation Choice**: The left translation is mandatory in our layout.
 However, you can select which translation to display on the left from the available options.

-2.  **Middle Translation Choices**: You can choose which translations to display in the middle and right positions.
-If you've chosen to show these translations, select your preferred versions from the available options.
+2.  **Middle Translation Choices**: You can choose which translation to display in the middle position.
+If you've chosen to show this column, select your preferred version from the available options.

-3. **Right Translation Choices**: You can choose which translations to display in the middle and right positions.
-If you've chosen to show these translations, select your preferred versions from the available options.
+3. **Right Translation Choices**: You can also choose which translation to display in the right position.
+If you've chosen to show this translation, select your preferred version from the available options.

 ### Search and Contents Options